 Step 3.
 Enter paid time off hours

-If you need to accommodate unpaid time off taken in a pay period, deduct these hours in your payroll.
+If you don't have an unpaid time off policy set up, and you need to accommodate unpaid time off taken in a pay period, deduct these hours in your payroll.
 For salaried employees, you'll want to deduct 8 hours for every work day taken for unpaid time off.

 If your employee has taken unpaid time off for an entire pay period, you can skip them on that payroll so that no paid working hours are entered for that time period.